Research Context & Problem Framing

 Primary Datasets

-• Time point variation: Sampling at different post-exposure times
+• Time point variation: Sampling at different days post-exposure across studies

 Key Constraints & Design Decisions